 Sergeant James William Brotherston (1149550) served in the Royal Air Force Volunteer Reserve during the Second World War.
 Born on 5th February 1915, he was the son of James Alexander Brotherston and Minnie Brotherston (née Coutts) of 47 Glentane Street, Belfast.

 James senior was a draughtsman in the Workman Clark Shipyard and the family would later move to 6 Ravenhill Park Gardens, Belfast.
 The couple also had two other sons, Alexander Coutts Brotherston and Brian Brotherston, who served in the Merchant Navy, and the Royal Air Force respectively.

-At the age of 10 years old, James attended Campbell College, Belfast, Co.
-Antrim and after leaving in 1932, he took a job with Harland and Wolff in the city.
+At the age of 10 years old, James attended Campbell College, Belfast and after leaving in 1932, he took a job with Harland and Wolff in the city.
 James was a gifted sportsman who was a member of Cooke Rugby Football Club, Donegall Square Tennis and Badminton Club, Ormeau Golf Club, and most notably, the Harlandic Wolves ice hockey team who won the Gaston Cup in 1940.